orchestral/docs/src/components/testbench/usage.md

 ## Working with Workbench {#working-with-workbench}

+### Cannot redeclare crypt_random_string()

+Due to the requirement with Laravel Framework 4.1, we need to maintain a modified version of `phpseclib/phpseclib` for developing Laravel/PHP packages using workbench.
+In order to make this work please include the following code in both your `composer.json` file for `app` and `workbench`:

+    {
+        "repositories": [
+            {
+                "type": "vcs",
+                "url": "git://github.com/orchestral/phpseclib.git"
+            }
+        ]
+    }

+### Class 'Illuminate\Foundation\Testing\TestCase' not found

 > Fatal error: Class 'Illuminate\Foundation\Testing\TestCase' not found in /laravel/workbench/foo/bar/vendor/orchestra/testbench/src/Orchestra/Testbench/TestCase.php

 Due to the requirement to include `laravel/framework` when you install `orchestra/testbench`, please remove any **Illuminate** dependencies to avoid a failed installation.